 Paros is a very touristy island with varied profiles of visitors so you really need to plan ahead and go through the best options.
 Fortunately, you will be able to find some luxury resorts with a great sea view there including:

 Summer Senses.
-Two free-form swimming pools, 100 rooms & suites (some with private pools), a spa, a gym, a pool bar, a lounge bar, the main restaurant and the gourmet restaurant Galazia Hytra in collaboration with the Michelin-star Hytra restaurant in Athens are all offered by this sizeable resort in the island’s most visited beach Punda.
+Two free-form swimming pools, 100 rooms & suites (some with private pools), a spa, a gym, a pool bar, a lounge bar, the main restaurant, and the gourmet restaurant Galazia Hytra in collaboration with the Michelin-star Hytra restaurant in Athens are all offered by this sizeable resort in the island’s most visited beach, Punda.

 Things to Do in Paros

 The most beautiful fishermen port on the island is Naoussa with cute coffee shops, bars, restaurants, and a Venetian castle.
 It is ideal for brunch, lunch, dinner, and drinks.
 Most of the places are very carefully curated and you are highly encouraged to opt for the freshest of seafood.
 In the island’s capital Parikia, make sure to check the byzantine church Panagia Ekatontapiliani (translates as a church with 100 doors dedicated to Virgin Mary).
-Swimmers and fans of water sports will enjoy organized Golden Beach, Santa Maria (main and small) beach with a bar, Parasporos, Monastiri, Punda for kite surfers, and party animals.
-Beach wise, Paros’ services are not at all at the Mykonos level of luxury and this is why you are recommended to also visit natural sandy beaches without any serious infrastructure such as Logaras, Lageri, and Piperi.
+Swimmers and fans of water sports will enjoy the organized Golden Beach, Santa Maria (main and small) beach with a bar, Parasporos, Monastiri, and Punda for kite surfers & party animals.
+Beach-wise, Paros’ services are not at all at the Mykonos level of luxury and this is why you are recommended to also visit natural sandy beaches without any serious infrastructure such as Logaras, Lageri, and Piperi.
 Kolymbithres is a geologically interesting beach to check.
-Don’t skip a day trip to Antiparos to swim in the beaches of Psaraliki (organized), Soros (organized), Glifa, Livadia, and Agios Georgios.
-The regular ferries take you there in 7 minutes and there is even extra option for a boat ride to the nearby islet of Despotiko.
+Don’t skip a day trip to Antiparos island to swim in the beaches of Psaraliki (organized), Soros (organized), Glifa, Livadia, and Agios Georgios.
+The regular ferries take you there in 7 minutes and there is even an extra option for a boat ride to the nearby islet of Despotiko.
 Make sure you have one of your meals at the Anargyros restaurant which is Greek culinary magic and at Pizza Lollo’s that serves Roman pinsa (flat-bread pita-style slim pizza) and the yummiest fresh pasta.
 If you stay the night at Kastro Hotel or Kouros Village you will be able to stroll around this cute town with pedestrian cobblestone paths, little shops, and bars that stay open until late.
-In daytime feel free to experience the concept of Beach House Antiparos in the island’s most sheltered from the northern winds beach called Apantima, featuring a restaurant bar, 9 sea view suites, wellness, and concierge services.
+In the daytime, feel free to experience the concept of Beach House Antiparos in the island’s most sheltered from the northern winds beach called Apantima, featuring a restaurant bar, 9 sea-view suites, wellness, and concierge services.
 Also, visit the Antiparos Cave with stalactites and stalagmites; one of the most important and beautiful in Europe.

-Restaurants in Paros
+Restaurants & Bars in Paros

 Barbarossa.
 Since 1987 this seafood restaurant which gradually adopts a gourmet approach to Greek kitchen dominates the Venetian port of Naoussa.
 The latest addition to this culinary spot is their sushi bar.

 Sigi Ikthios.
-In around the same location (Naoussa port) you will also find this nice Mediterranean restaurant with adjacent Salty Bar for post-dinner cocktails.
+In around the same location (Naoussa port) you will also find this nice Mediterranean restaurant with the adjacent Salty Bar for post-dinner cocktails.

 Les Amis.
 For a gourmet twist on classic Mediterranean recipes and a focus on great wine pairings in a refined Cycladic culinary spot in the Naoussa area, try this hidden gem.

 Emanuel.
 In a dreamy garden, a well-curated fusion Mediterranean menu is served in eye-catching ways.
-Yet there is a possibility that it opens this season in June.
-We’ll keep you posted.

 To Balcony tou Aki.
-Simple ultra-fresh seafood in a dreamy seaside location at a restaurant that has been operating since 1964 and has been awarded by local culinary media over the last two years.
+Simple ultra-fresh seafood is served in a dreamy seaside location at a restaurant that has been operating since 1964 and has been awarded by local culinary media over the last two years.